jpyepez/TalosString/README.md

 # TalosString

-Azure Talos is an expressive multi-string chordophone.
+Azure Talos is an expressive multi-string mechatronic chordophone.
 This ChucK class was developed throughout its construction to control each one of its string units.

 ## Adding the class to your ChucK project: